-Provision for impairment for trade receivables and amounts owing by related companies are recognised based on the simplified approach permitted by IFRS 9 which requires lifetime expected credit losses to be recognised from the initial recognition of the receivables.
+Allowance for impairment for trade receivables and amounts owing by related companies are recognised based on the simplified approach permitted by IFRS 9 which requires lifetime expected credit losses to be recognised from the initial recognition of the receivables.
 The Company establishes a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to its customers and the economic environment.
-Refer to Note 2(d) for the application of impairment methodology.

-Provision for impairment on financial assets carried at amortised cost are presented as net impairment provision within operating profit.
+Allowance for impairment on financial assets carried at amortised cost are presented as net impairment allowance within operating profit.
 Subsequent recoveries of amounts previously written off are credited against the same line item.